charite-uwatwembi/meta/README.md

-This is my quite small project that i'm working on to see if i still remember tailwind css🌚.
+This is my quite small project that i am working on to see if i still remember tailwind css🌚.
 So I tried clonning meta website using only tailwind css, React and javascript.